Ankita-1211/integration-aws-batch-nextflow/README.md

 ```
 ### 2.5: Save your AMI

-Now you can go back to your EC2 instance dashboard and save your AMI by right clicking and going for Image->Create Image.
+Now you can go back to your EC2 instance dashboard and save your AMI by right clicking and going for Image -> Create Image.

 **Note: Don’t forget to terminate your running EC2 instance from which you created the AMI to get prevent any running EBS and EC2 costs.**